 How to Get Recertified

 We strongly encourage you to maintain a current certification, as frequent refresher courses will help ensure you are prepared to respond in the event of an emergency.
-Most American Red Cross and wilderness medicine certifications are valid for two years, as studies have shown that individuals tend to start losing information from first aid training after about two years if not using the skills consistently in that time period.
+Studies have shown that individuals tend to start losing information from first aid training after about two years if not using the skills consistently in that time period.

 Wilderness (& Advanced) First Aid